TheAlchemist82/Vidura-ShriTech/README.md

 - emotiondetector.json (json)

 # realtimedetection_main.py
-Uses OpenCV to acess the users webcam and saves the recorded videos in the *./videos* folder with the date and time.
+Uses OpenCV to access the user's webcam and saves the recorded videos in the *./videos* folder with the date and time.

 # Specifications
 The model has an 80% accuracy and classifies emotion under 7 labels.